 Lower Body Muscles

-Rucking is primarily an activity for lower body muscle development, as these are the ones that contract, so let’s will start with the muscles engaged in your legs.
+Rucking is primarily an activity for lower body muscle development, as these are the ones that contract; thus, let’s start with the rucking muscles worked from the hips down.

 Quadriceps